'I felt fear for my life': A victim's warning for Winnipeg women after 3 downtown assaults

 CBC News is calling the woman "Amy" — not her real name — because the man who attacked her is still out there.

-"I felt fear, just fear for my life," she said.
+"I felt fear, just fear for my life," Amy said.
 "Fear was just flowing through me."

 The 32-year-old's neck is in a brace, her head is bruised and she is feeling the effects of a concussion from an assault she never saw coming.